 Do Swans Kill Themselves?

 Disclaimer

-Hi, just letting you know that all products recommended here have been used by me, or are properly researched to ensure they are the best you are getting without bias.
+Hi, just letting you know that all products recommended here have been used by us, or are properly researched to ensure they are the best you are getting without bias.

-I am also an affiliate for certain Amazon products and this means that some links here are affiliate links.
-If you purchase an item through any of them, I MAY earn a commission at no extra cost on you.
+We are also an affiliate for certain Amazon products and thus some links here are affiliate links.
+If you purchase an item through any of them, we MAY earn a commission at no extra cost to you.

 Why do swans kill themselves?

 Swans kill themselves when they lose their mate or young swans lose their parents.
 The ordeal can be so harsh on the remaining swans to the point where they either starve themselves to death or for young signets can drown themselves.
-Swans are mates for life, losing a partner can therefore be devastating especially for some types of swans.
+Swans are mates for life, losing a partner can therefore be devastating, especially for some types of swans.

+Do Swans Kill Themselves?